rcore-os/RVM1.5/README.md

     make qemu           # execute this command only for subsequent runs
     ```

     You can login the guest OS via SSH.
-The default password is `guest`.
+The default username and password is `ubuntu` and `guest`.
 The default port is `2333` and can be changed by QEMU arguments.

 2. Copy helpful scripts into the guest OS: